 - Lemon wedges optional, to serve

-- Whisk together all of the marinade/dressing ingredients in a large.
+- Whisk together all of the marinade/dressing ingredients in a large bowl.
 Divide the marinade in half.
 Use one half for marinating the salmon and store the other half until ready to use as a dressing.
 If you refrigerate the dressing, the oil may solidify.
 Allow it to come to room temp before using and shake well.